SoulKa/ph2-model-inspector-docs/docs/README.md

 ### Option 1: With precompiled Windows executable

-Go to the [latest release](https://github.com/SoulKa/ph2-model-inspector-server/releases/latest) from this repository and download `PH2.Model.Inspector.exe`.
+Go to the [latest release](https://github.com/SoulKa/ph2-model-inspector-server/releases/latest) from the [server repository](https://github.com/SoulKa/ph2-model-inspector-server) and download `PH2.Model.Inspector.exe`.
 This executable is built with [nexe](https://github.com/nexe/nexe) and includes all dependencies.

 ### Option 2: Run server source directly with prebuilt webUI